 The fundamental presumption is that only as individuals can we answer for our own lives, detecting in them each moment's meaning and weaving our own unique tapestry of existence.
-Chapter 6, Detect the Meaning of Life's Moments, goes further-into the realm of ultimate meaning or "supermeaning."
-Frankl's holistic views on the importance of intuitive capacity for love and conscience offer great insight into how meaning at work and in everyday life reveals itself.
-Frankl has written: "Love is the ultimate and the highest goal to which man can aspire. . . .
-The salvation of man is through love and in love."
-Yet our ability to weave love into our lives, especially into our work lives, is not only sadly limited but also suspect in today's "measurable" world of work.
+Chapter 6, Detect the Meaning of Life's Moments, goes farther-into the realm of ultimate meaning, or supermeaning.
+Frankl's holistic views on the importance of our intuitive capacity for love and conscience offer great insight into how meaning reveals itself in everyday life and at work.
+Frankl has written: "Love is the ultimate and the highest goal to which man can aspire....
+The salvation of man is through love and in love."12 Yet our ability to weave love into our lives, especially into our work lives, is not only sadly limited but also suspect in today's measurable and impersonal world of work.